riasc/build-a-portfolio/README.md

 # Project: Build a Portfolio
 ## Objective
-This project is part of the [Full Stack Web Developer Nanodegree](https://de.udacity.com/course/full-stack-web-developer-nanodegree--nd004/) with the goal of recreating a design mockup.
+This project is part of the [Full Stack Web Developer Nanodegree](https://de.udacity.com/course/full-stack-web-developer-nanodegree--nd004/) with the goal of recreating a [design mockup](design-mockup-portfolio.pdf) that can be solved [here](./mockup).

 ##
+HTML (Hyper Text Markup Language) is the standard markup language for describing the structure of web pages.
+Its elements are the building blocks of HTML pages and represented by tags that label pieces of content such as 'heading', 'paragraph', 'table'.
+Browser do not display the HTML tags, but use them to render content of the page.
+CSS (Cascading Style Sheets) describes how HTML elements are to be displayed on screen, paper, or in other media.

+## Frameworks
+Frameworks are collections of CSS classes that make page layout easy to implement.

 ## <a href="viewport"></a>Viewport
 The viewport defines the area the browser can render content to.
 Browser report the